Myth Busting: How Will DPI™ Impact My Day as a Provider?

 Fewer and fewer medical students are choosing to enter into practice as primary care providers.
 One article, entitled In Search of Joy in Practice, citing research on 23, high-performing primary care practices states, “although waning interest in adult primary care careers is multifactorial, driven by such forces as the primary care – subspecialty income gap, medical schools’ devaluing of primary care and the unsustainable primary care work life issue — one study suggests that the difficult work life may be the most influential factor discouraging medical students from primary care careers[i].”

-DPI™ works to improve professional life and provide what is missing in a physician’s day.
+DPI™ works to improve efficiency and professional life, and provide what is missing in a physician’s day.
 Of DPI™’s impact on her team, one provider said:

 This process helps with burnout.
 It can’t get any worse than it was before.
 The communication, the sharing responsibilities amongst the team instead of the provider being in charge of every little detail, is amazing.
 We see more patients than before.
 We used to leave at 6:30- 7.
 Now we see more patients and leave on time. – Cyndi Countryman, NP.

-Below are four main areas in which DPI™ can improve professional life and thus reduce provider burnout.
+Below are four main areas in which DPI™ can improve efficiency, build effective teams, and professional life and thus reduce provider burnout.

 - Sharing the care: building up the working roles of the entire Patient Care Team, with the MA as Shepherd.